 There has been an acceleration of world-wide research into the disease and its causes, including projects funded by the MND Association.
 As a result, our understanding of MND and the way motor neurones function is constantly advancing.

-You can read more about MND where there is a family history in research info sheet B - Inherited MND (87 kb)
+You can read more about MND where there is a family history in Research Information Sheet B - Inherited MND part one: Introduction to inherited MND (183 kb)